 - “After probation period,” reflects the fact that an internship is a job and the company retains the right to “fire” an intern for failure to perform.
 An intern who is fired will not receive credit for the internship.
 (This is rare, but it has happened.)

 - Please submit a separate resume for each internship application.
-Also attach a post-it note to each resume with the name of the company to which you are applying.
-(Without a separate resume and attached note, the coordinator does not know to which company you are applying.)
 The internship coordinator does not maintain a file on student resumes.